Store Hours

 Transplant Young Plants Into Their New Homes

-When your plants have three or four real leaves — different from miniature seedling leaves – transplant them.
-In quality soil, dig a hole that's the same size as the dirt plug where your transplant has been growing.
-If your ground soil isn't fantastic, dig a slightly bigger hole and fill the extra room with nutrient-rich topsoil.
-Apply any fertilizer as directed on the package, either in the hole or on top of the soil after it's planted.
-Only apply as much as recommended, as you could burn and kill the plant instead of helping it.
+When your plants have three or four true leaves — different from miniature seedling leaves — it's time to transplant them.
+In quality soil, dig a hole the same size as the dirt plug where your transplant has been growing.
+If your ground soil isn't great, dig a slightly bigger hole and fill the extra space with nutrient-rich topsoil.
+Apply fertilizer as directed.
+Don't apply more than recommended, as you could burn the plant and kill it instead of helping it.

 Protect Your Garden With Mulch

-Finish your planting by following it with mulch and compost.
+Finish it all off with mulch and compost.
 Compost enriches the soil so your garden can grow even better.
-It may help foster larger and stronger plants that bear more flowers and fruit.
-Mulch keeps your soil from drying out and controls weeds.
+It may help foster stronger and larger plants that bear more flowers and fruit.
+Mulch keeps your soil moist and controls weeds.
 Mulch and compost can be DIY creations, but you can also purchase them in-store.
-The next time you're looking for "mulch near me," stop by the Garden Center to get the perfect amount.
+The next time you're looking for "mulch near me," stop by the Garden Center to get the right amount.

 Greet the Spring

-Late winter into early spring is an exciting time in the world of gardening.
 Don't miss a minute of growing season.
-Plan your garden and landscaping, prepare to fertilize your lawn, and browse our garden center pages to find inspiration on which spring flowers to plant when the weather warms.
+Plan your garden and landscaping, prepare to fertilize your lawn, and browse The Home Depot nursery to find inspiration on what to plant when the weather warms.
+For those without lawns, consider adding artificial grass, an outdoor rug, or a pellet grill to your patio or balcony.
 Shop for the seeds, fertilizer, and soil you need in the aisles of your Vh-Elizabeth Garden Center, online, or on our mobile app.
 Let's get growing together.

 701 West Edgar Rd